Lee County Library System (Florida)

-The Lee County Library System was founded in 1964 and is composed of 13 branches which serve Lee County, Florida.
-Olive Stout, who arrived in Fort Myers, Florida in 1886, started the town's first reading room and was pivotal in founding its first library.
-Around 1955, the city moved the library into a small one room building.
+The Lee County Library System was founded in 1964 and is composed of 13 branches which serve Lee County, Florida, United States.
+Olive Stout, who arrived in Fort Myers in 1886, started the town's first reading room and was pivotal in founding its first library.
+Around 1955, the city moved the library into a small one-room building.
 The Lee County Library System's mission is to strengthen the community by informing and enriching individuals.